-- 1. The student should schedule an appointment with the instructor of the course to discuss the final grade or disciplinary action. - 2.
+- Appeal Restrictions: Only final grades or dismissal resulting from academic discipline will be considered.
+The instructor's teaching ability or expertise will not be considered during the hearing.
+No grade or disciplinary action can be formally appealed after a period of six (6) months from the date that the student is informed - Informal Appeal - 1.
+The student should schedule an appointment with the instructor of the course to discuss the final grade or disciplinary action. - 2.
 If the student is still not satisfied, she should schedule an appointment with the appropriate departmental chairperson to discuss the situation.
 The chairperson may request that the instructor also be present. - 3.
 If the student is still not satisfied, he she should schedule an appointment with the Divisional Dean to discuss the situation.
 The dean may request that the chairperson also be present.
-4. If the student is still not satisfied, he she should be advised of the formal appeal process. - Formal Appeal: If the student is not satisfied with the results of the informal appeal, s/he should provide the following information, in writing, to the Vice President for Academic Affairs: - 1.
-A request for a formal appeals hearing.
-2. A brief statement of what is being appealed.
-3. The basis for the appeal. - 4.
+4. If the student is still not satisfied, he she should be advised of the formal appeal process. - Formal Appeal: If the student is not satisfied with the results of the informal appeal, s/he should provide the following information, in writing, to the Vice President for Academic Affairs: - \circ 1.
+A request for a formal appeals hearing. \circ 2.
+A brief statement of what is being appealed. \circ 3.
+The basis for the appeal.

+• 4.
 Pertinent facts relating to the appeal.